opentecr/opentecr/README.md

 ## Concrete tasks

-* [Check whether there is literature of interest near to you](./roadmap/missing_literature.md)!
-If so, you can support openTECR by digitizing it!
+* [Check whether there is literature of interest near to you!](./roadmap/missing_literature.md) If so, you can support openTECR by digitizing it.
-* Curate recent literature, i.e. extract equilibrium constants, experimental conditions, etc. from provided literature references
+* Curate recent literature, i.e. extract equilibrium constants, experimental conditions, etc. from provided literature references.
-* Give feedback on this README and the other files / information you find about openTECR
+* Give feedback on this README and the other files / information you find about openTECR.

 ## Get in touch